-11.1.1 Horizon's ecology and landscape management is based on the controls set out in this Wylfa Newydd CoCP and relevant sub-CoCPs.

-11.1.2 Any site-specific mitigation controls to be implemented for ecology and landscape are described in section 11 of the relevant sub-CoCPs.

-11.1.3 The Landscape and Habitat Management Strategy, a certified document [REP2-039], secures the creation and management of a range of key landscape elements and wildlife habitats across the ~~Wylfa Newydd DCO Project-WNDA and Ecological Compensation Sites~~.
-During the construction stage and operation stage of the Power Station, the Landscape and Habitat Management Strategy [REP2-039] applies to a range of habitats including but not restricted to:

-- Tre'r Gof Site of Special Scientific Interest (SSSI), including botanical monitoring to identify any hydrological and air quality effects; - Notable Wildlife Enhancement Site; - the Reptile Receptor Site; - the Ancient Woodland Receptor Site; - maintenance of artificial red squirrel nest boxes in the Dame Sylvia Crowe wooded mounds; and - habitat management for chough at Wylfa Head.

-11.1.4 Horizon will ensure that procedures are in place to prevent disturbance and damage to European Designated Sites; prevent offences under protected and controlled species legislation; and control and reduce, as far as is practicable, disturbance and damage to retained habitats and notable species, in accordance with the control measures set out within this Wylfa Newydd CoCP and sub-CoCPs, and relevant legislation and nature conservation policy and guidance.

-11.1.5 There are requirements for pre-construction ecology surveys set out, where relevant, in the sub-CoCPs.
+- 11.1.1 Horizon's ecology and landscape management is based on the controls set out in this Wylfa Newydd CoCP and relevant sub-CoCPs. - 11.1.2 Any site-specific mitigation controls to be implemented for ecology and landscape are described in section 11 of the relevant sub-CoCPs. - 11.1.3 The Landscape and Habitat Management Strategy, a certified document, secures the creation and management of a range of key landscape elements and wildlife habitats across the WNDA and Ecological Compensation Sites.
+During the construction stage and operation stage of the Power Station, the Landscape and Habitat Management Strategy applies to a range of habitats including but not restricted to: - Tre'r Gof Site of Special Scientific Interest, including botanical monitoring to identify any hydrological and air quality effects; - Notable Wildlife Enhancement Site; - the Reptile Receptor Site; - the Ancient Woodland Receptor Site; - maintenance of artificial red squirrel nest boxes in the Dame Sylvia Crowe wooded mounds; and - habitat management for chough at Wylfa Head. - 11.1.4 Horizon will ensure that procedures are in place to prevent disturbance and damage to European Designated Sites; prevent offences under protected and controlled species legislation; and control and reduce, as far as is practicable, disturbance and damage to retained habitats and notable species, in accordance with the control measures set out within this Wylfa Newydd CoCP and sub-CoCPs and relevant legislation and nature conservation policy and guidance. - 11.1.5 There are requirements for pre-construction ecology surveys set out, where relevant, in the sub-CoCPs.
 These pre-construction surveys will be carried out to provide up-to-date information on the potential presence of protected species.
 Results from the pre-construction surveys will inform the need for/the detail of protected species licences and/or inform construction decisions such as the micro-siting of ditch crossings.
-Pre-construction surveys identified as required at a site will be carried out by suitably qualified and experienced ecologists not more than 12 months in advance of construction commencing there.

-11.1.6 Horizon's construction work will be planned with cognisance to the results and findings of the pre-construction surveys.
-Specific controls identified as a consequence of the pre-construction survey work will be carried out by Horizon through the planning and undertaking of the construction activities where appropriate.
+Pre-construction surveys identified as required at a site will be carried out by suitably qualified and experienced ecologists not more than 12 months in advance of construction commencing there. - 11.1.6 Horizon's construction work will be planned with cognisance to the results and findings of the pre-construction surveys.
+Specific controls identified as a consequence of the pre-construction survey work will be carried out by Horizon through the planning and undertaking of the construction activities where appropriate. - 11.1.7 Where a European Protected Species is shown to be present, construction of that part of the development will not commence until, after consultation with

-11.1.7 Where a European Protected Species is shown to be present, construction of that part of the development will not commence until, after consultation with NRW and the IACC, Horizon has obtained the necessary European Protected Species licence if required.
+NRW and the IACC, Horizon has obtained the necessary European Protected Species licence if required.

-11.1.8 The specific details of mitigation measures and working methods would be detailed within each licence application, which are would be legally binding documents.
-As set out in paragraph 2.2.9, the content of protected species licence applications is not duplicatedforrun in the sub-CoCPs to keep these documents concise, and to avoid unnecessary repetition.
+11.1.8 The specific details of mitigation measures and working methods would be detailed within each licence application, which would be legally binding documents.
+As set out in paragraph 2.2.9, the content of protected species licence applications is not forerun in the sub-CoCPs to keep these documents concise, and to avoid unnecessary repetition.